jacobzmidzinski/jacobzmidzinski.com/content/pages/about.md

 ## IT Generator

 ### Junior .NET Developer (April 2016 - September 2016)
 My very first work experience as a developer.
-At the beginning, I was an intern.
-I was resposible for researching & prototyping of UWP (Universal Windows Platfrom) app.
+In the beginning, I was an intern.
+I was responsible for researching & prototyping of UWP (Universal Windows Platform) app.
 After that, I was a backend developer.
-I developed a REST API backend using ASP.NET MVC for mobile application.
-In addition, I have also created admin panel to manage configuration and database of that app.
+I developed a REST API backend using ASP.NET MVC for mobile applications.
+In addition, I have also created an admin panel to manage the configuration and database of that app.